VAULT (VAULT) Price Hits $0.14 on Top Exchanges

-VAULT (VAULT) traded down 21.1% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on September 13th.
-VAULT has a total market cap of $87,079.09 and $19.00 worth of VAULT was traded on exchanges in the last day.
+VAULT (VAULT) traded up 0.7% against the U.S. dollar during the one day period ending at 9:00 AM Eastern on September 17th.
+VAULT has a total market cap of $85,842.43 and $19.00 worth of VAULT was traded on exchanges in the last day.
 One VAULT coin can now be bought for approximately $0.14 or 0.00000700 BTC on major exchanges.
-Over the last seven days, VAULT has traded 45.9% lower against the U.S. dollar.
+Over the last seven days, VAULT has traded 18.3% lower against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed over the last day: